juejung/juejung.github.io/jdocs/Comp/Projects/ProjectRequirements.rst

 4. **Stage 4: Presentation + Slides**

-   * Give a 10-15 minutes presentation of you project.
-Submit the slides (in pdf format) the day before the presentation so I can upload them. **Follow instructions on good slides** posted on Blackboard.
+   * Give a 10-15 minutes presentation of your project.
+Submit the slides (in pdf format) on the due date on the schedule.
+I will upload the presentations on Blackboard so you can easily access your slides for the presentation.
+   * **Follow instructions on good slides** posted on Blackboard and make about 10! slides.

    * This submission happens via Dropbox.
-Under the projects folder add put the relevant files into the subfolder called **stage-4-presentation**.
+Under the projects folder add the relevant files (pdf or PowerPoint) into the subfolder called **stage-4-presentation**.

-   * I reserve 3 lectures
-     for project presentations.
+   * I reserve 3 lectures for project presentations.
 You have 15 minutes for your final presentation.
-     Your presentation will be graded using the following `rubic <https://juejung.github.io/jdocs/Comp/Projects/GradingRubric.pptx>`_
+Your presentation will be graded using the following
+     `rubic <https://juejung.github.io/jdocs/Comp/Projects/GradingRubric.pptx>`_